hszewczyk/AI-Enchanced-Study-Plan-Generator/README.md

 ## Features

-- **AI-Powered Personalization:** Uses Gemini API to generate study plans based on your study habits and goals.
+- **AI-Powered Personalization:** Uses Gemini API (Gemini 2.5 Flash) to generate study plans based on your study habits and goals.
 - **Time-Structured Sessions:** Creates detailed plans with specific start times, durations, and subjects.
 - **Google Calendar Export:** Automatically generates a downloadable `.ics` file to import into Google Calendar.
 - **Responsive Design:** Clean and mobile-friendly interface built with Tailwind CSS.